 We all have habits – some good and some bad.
-But what can we do when we want to change our current habits?
-Well we can take steps with the help of the following 8 websites to change to a desired habit.
-But remember that it takes approximately 30 days for the new habits to take effect so do not lose hope when you notice yourself still repeating the same “mistakes” over again, just keep practicing and pushing on.
+But what can you do when you want to change your current habits?
+Well you can take steps with the help of the following 8 websites to change to a desired habit.
+But remember that it takes approximately 30 days for the new habits to take effect so do not lose hope when you notice yourself still repeating the same “mistakes” over and over again, just keep practicing and pushing on.

-Here are 8 websites that assist changing your habits:
+Here are 8 websites that assist in changing your habits:

 LetsDuo is an online journal that can be used with a friend which allows for each member to be held accountable.
-When we’re held accountable for our actions by our peers we are more likely to change since we do not want to let our friends see us as failures.
+When you’re held accountable for your actions by your peers you are more likely to change since you do not want to let our friends see your failures.

 If you’re into blogging or displaying your knowledge online, JustPublish helps build a habit of publishing your work x amount of times per week.
 JustPublish sets your draft articles and other projects so they are automatically published on social media sites such as LinkedIn.com and Facebook.

 A habit changing website that puts your money on the line in exchange for you changing your habits.
 If you fail to achieve your habit, stickk.com donates to an anti-charity (ex.
 Trump or Clinton Foundation) – very scary.

 If you’re alive today then you are aware of the amount of time you spend online searching the web – productive or not.
 So because of your online consumption momentumdash assists in changing your habits by reminding you of your desired habit by changing your New Tab page to your focus for the day.